whiteyod/crypto_portfolio_telegram_bot/README.md

 ## Features

-- Real-Time Cryptocurrency Prices: Fetches up-to-date prices and market data for a wide range of cryptocurrencies using the CoinMarketCap API
+- **Real-Time Cryptocurrency Prices**: Fetches up-to-date prices and market data for a wide range of cryptocurrencies using the CoinMarketCap API
-- Portfolio Management: Allows users to add, remove, and track various cryptocurrencies in their portfolio
+- **Portfolio Management**: Allows users to add, remove, and track various cryptocurrencies in their portfolio
-- User-Friendly Interface: Simple and intuitive interface that integrates seamlessly with Telegram
+- **User-Friendly Interface**: Simple and intuitive interface that integrates seamlessly with Telegram

 ## Used Technologies